HakamFostok/NModbus4.NetCore/README.md

 Very simply, it is [**NModbus4**](https://github.com/NModbus4/NModbus4) build for .NET (**NOT .NET Framework**)<br/>

-## OK, So what is NModbus4 in the first place?
+## Ok, so what is NModbus4 in the first place?
+Here is the definition of NModbus4
+>NModbus4 is a C# implementation of the Modbus protocol.

 Here is a snippet from NModbus4 documentation
 >NModbus is a C# implementation of the Modbus protocol.
 Provides connectivity to Modbus slave compatible devices and applications.
 Supports serial ASCII, serial RTU, TCP, and UDP protocols.
 NModbus4 it's a fork of NModbus(https://code.google.com/p/nmodbus).
 NModbus4 differs from the original NModbus in following:
 >1. removed USB support(FtdAdapter.dll)